Skip to main content

 Please make it a habit to always include the unit with each number you use.

 Measurements made are not always accurate.
-The size of the discrepancy depends on several factors, including the skill of the person performing the measurement and the instrument or device used for the measurement.
-The margin of error in each measurement refers to the uncertainty associated with that measurement.
+The size of the discrepancy depends on several factors, including the skill of the person performing the measurement and the instrument or device used.
+The margin of error for each measurement is the uncertainty associated with that measurement.
 The instrument itself limits how close one can come to a perfect measurement.

 The measurements need to be precise and accurate.
 Exact measurements are those that consistently give close results.
 Accurate results are those that are close to the actual value.
 Precise and accurate measurements require instruments that are properly calibrated and functioning correctly.
 Additionally, the person performing the measurement must be familiar with using the instrument and follow the procedure carefully.
-By doing repeated measurements, one can estimate the precision of the instrument and the operator.
+By taking repeated measurements, one can estimate the instrument's and the operator's precision.

 Measurement of Length

-Length measurements in chemistry laboratories are mostly done using rulers in metric units.
-The rulers (Figure 1) are marked with standard distances in centimeters at the top and inches at the bottom, and the intervals on the ruler are referred to as hash marks.
+Length measurements in chemistry laboratories are typically made with rulers in metric units.
+The rulers (Figure 1) are marked with standard distances in centimeters at the top and in inches at the bottom, and the intervals on the ruler are called hash marks.

 Example \(\PageIndex{1}\)